-Naval Captain William H. Stayton established the Association Against the Prohibition Amendment in 1918.
-He did so in an unsuccessful effort to prevent the Eighteenth Amendment to the U.S. Constitution.
+Naval Captain William H. Stayton formed the Association Against the Prohibition Amendment (AAPA) in 1918.
+He did so in an effort to prevent the Eighteenth Amendment.
 That amendment established National Prohibition (1920-1933).

-The Association Against the Prohibition Amendment was a non-partisan, non-sectarian organization.
+The AAPA was a non-partisan, non-sectarian group.
 It was open to anyone who had not been in the alcohol business.
 Membership dues were one dollar per year.

 That was not a small amount at the time.
 Yet membership rose very quickly.
 There were reportedly 100,000 members in 1921, 457,000 in 1922 and 726,000 in mid-1926.

-Leadership roles in the Association Against the Prohibition Amendment tended to be held by those of wealth and power.
+Leadership roles in the AAPA tended to be held by those of wealth and power.
 They included an ex-New York City mayor, two du Pont brothers, publisher Charles Scribner, and business owner Marshall Field.
 Also the president of Carnegie Institute, financier Grayson Murphy, retired auto maker Henry Joy, and a retired federal judge.
 And they included several members of Congress as well as several railroad and bank presidents.
 Women were enrolled in an auxiliary group.

-The Association Against the Prohibition Amendment launched a major publicity campaign in 1928.
+The AAPA launched a major publicity campaign in 1928.
 That helped mobilize the growing opposition to the Eighteenth Amendment.
-It published numerous pamphlets, including
+(It created Prohibition.)

 - The Cost of Prohibition and Your Income Tax.
 Estimated the loss of federal and state revenue because of National Prohibition.